game-workers-cooperative/documentation/bylaws.md

 3.3 The Co-op shall not discriminate on the basis of age, race, color, sex, sexual orientation, gender identity, religion or atheism, national or ethnic origin or ancestry, citizenship status, political beliefs, veteran status, disability status, marital status, source of income, arrest record, conviction record, less than honorable discharge, physical appearance, genetic identity, familial status, student status, domestic partner status, receipt of rental assistance, refusal to disclose their social security number, homelessness, unemployment status or any other category protected by local, state or federal law.

 3.4: Submitting a completed Ownership application and payment towards an Owner equity share is required in order to become an Owner.
 An application for Ownership may be subject to approval by the Board of Directors.

-@todo flesh out this section on how to become an owner maybe include the trial period here
+3.4.1 Application
+The application requirements and process will be decided by the owners and posted publicly.
+The application is currently viewable at https://github.com/game-workers-cooperative/documentation/blob/main/application.md.
+After applying, the application will be reviewed by the Owners and decisions will be made according to the process described in section 4.7.

+3.4.2 Owner Equity Share
-3.5: The Owner equity share is the dollar amount that is required to purchase an Ownership share.
+The Owner equity share is the dollar amount that is required to purchase an Ownership share.
 The Board of Directors may make provisions allowing the purchase of this share in installments over time and may allocate a portion of each payment as a non-refundable administrative fee.
 Any change to the amount of the Owner equity share shall be approved by the Owners using the signed ballot process described in Section 4.7.
-@todo ballot process might be our polling process
+The Owner equity share value is currently set at $100.
+Payment will only be required after the applicant has completed their trial period.

+3.4.3 Trial Period
+After an application has been accepted, a prospective Owner will begin a trial period.
+This trial period will last for six months and the prospective Owner will be held to the following standards:
+* Show up for at least 75% of weekly meetings.
+If you cannot make it to the meeting, you must watch the recording before the next meeting is held.
+* Participate in discussion forums.
+Contribute on a relatively frequent basis (3+ days a week) to discussions relating to your role and preferably to open discussions as well.
+* Meaningfully contribute to the tasks assigned to your role.
+Add tasks, comment on them, assign yourself to things, and usher them through the system.
+* Participate in at least 75% of votes.

+At the end of the trial period, the Owners will vote on accept the prospective Owner as a full Owner.
+If so, they will be held to the expectations listed in 3.4.4.

+3.4.4 Owner Expectations
-3.6: An Owner is considered to be current and in good standing if the Owner equity share is paid in full or the required installment payments have been made.
+An Owner is considered to be current and in good standing if the Owner equity share is paid in full or the required installment payments have been made.
+Additionally, Owners will be held to the following standards:

-@todo add requirements listed in the application
+* Show up for at least 75% of weekly meetings.
+If you cannot make it to the meeting, you must watch the recording before the next meeting is held.
+* Participate in discussion forums.
+Contribute on a relatively frequent basis (4+ days a week) to discussions relating to your role and preferably to open discussions as well.
+* Meaningfully contribute to the tasks assigned to your role.
+Add tasks, comment on them, assign yourself to things, and usher them through the system.
+* Participate in 100% of votes.
+* Provide consistent office hours.
+Share your hours with the rest of the members and inform everyone if they will change for any reason.

+If an Owner doesn't continue to meet these standards, then the Owner will be no longer considered in good standing.
+At that point, the Owners will begin a formal evaluation of membership.

+3.4.5 Payment and Compensation
+Payment will be calculated based on AORTA.
+Patronage formula needs to be figured out here
+@todo flesh out this section

+3.7 Voluntary Termination
-3.7: Ownership may be terminated voluntarily by an Owner at any time upon written notice to the Co-op.
-Ownership will be considered voluntarily terminated if not kept current.
+Ownership may be terminated voluntarily by an Owner at any time upon written notice to the Co-op.
+Ownership may also be terminated if an Owner is not considered in good standing for three consecutive months.

-@todo maybe look at that second sentence more
+3.8: Involuntary Termination

-3.8: Ownership may be terminated involuntarily only for cause by the Board of Directors.
+Ownership may be terminated involuntarily only for cause by the Board of Directors.
 “For cause” termination must be based upon seriously improper conduct that must include at least one of the following circumstances:
     - A willful failure to deal fairly with the Co-op in connection with a matter that the Owner has a material conflict of interest;
     - A violation of criminal law at or in connection with activities of the Co-op;
     - A transaction with the Co-op from which the Owner derived an improper personal benefit.